grigorii-horos/asify/README.md

 </p>

 Async loader for srcript and styles.
-Only 1220 bytes for `min.js` or 620 bytes for commpresed file
+Only 1003 bytes for `min.js` or 519 bytes for commpresed file!!!

 ### 🏠 [Homepage](https://github.com/horosgrisa/asify)